Jaimilit/CrossFit-Signup/README.md

 ## Functional Structure
 Home page: The home page contains a navigation menu, logo, and an image that gives the user an idea of what the website is about.
 Here users are given basic information about the class scheduled offered, and a brief explanation of the different sessions that are offered - WOD, Endurance, & Basic.
-Each section also has a icon for it.
+Each section also has an icon for it.
 There is an image in the background of this section which is kept dark, as not to take away from the important information given.
 The background image is of a girl completing a box jump, something that they will expect to do in their classes.

 Registration page: The user must create an account to make a booking.
 To do this, they are asked to fill out a form on the page with the required fields: username and password.
 There is also an optional email field.